arod147/Asp.netAuthExample/README.md

   <h1>How it works</h1>
   <p>This project shows a basic example of how one might register users,
-  login them in, verify a user is logged in using session cookies and reset user passwords.
+  login users, verify a user is logged in using session cookies and reset user passwords.
   </p>
   <h3>NOTE that this is just an example and the code above would NOT be used in a live website.<h3/>